 Communication outside and within the organization is usually in spoken and written form, making reading all the more important in the workplace.

 As reading expands our understanding, it allows us to express ourselves to our colleagues, employees, or superiors in a clearer, more coherent way.

-As a result, this will help us forge more solid connections in our professional arena.
+As a result, this will help us to forge more solid connections in our professional arena.

-Communication can be the thin line that determines a company’s failure or success.
+Communication can be a thin line that determines a company’s failure or success.

-When communication channels are transparent, there is smooth operation across all levels of the organization, from the lowest-ranking employees all the way to the higher-ups.
+When communication channels are transparent, there is a smooth operation across all levels of the organization, from the lowest-ranking employees to the higher-ups.

-When members of an organization are adept readers, they won’t have a hard time interpreting important information in a timely manner.
+When members of an organization are adept readers, they won’t have a hard time interpreting important information promptly.

 This doesn’t only increase employee productivity, but it also leads to better profits and reputation.